-Have you ever been in a situation where you know that things just aren’t working out?
-Whether it’s in your personal relationships or career development, you’re feeling somewhat stuck and unhappy with the way things are.
+You’ve likely been in a situation where you felt that things just weren’t working out.
+Whether it’s in your personal relationships or career development, you feel stuck and unhappy with the way things are.

-You need that change, yet you’re afraid to make the conscious decision to move because perhaps you’re not even sure of what it is that you need to change!
-Or you’re afraid it’s too late to have a fresh start, to begin again.
+You need that change, yet you’re afraid to make the conscious decision to move because you’re not even sure what change you need to make, or you’re afraid you don’t have time to start over in life.

-You might have been with the same company for the last 5 years, in the same position, doing the same thing and it’s not that you dislike your work.
-But, the thought of doing the same thing for the next 5 or 10 years scares you.
-You want to do more or perhaps even something completely different altogether.
+You might have been with the same company for the last 5 years, and the thought of doing the same thing for the next 5 or 10 years scares you.
+You want to do more, or perhaps even something completely different altogether.

 There’s just something missing.
 And yet it feels like it’s too late to leave all that stability behind to embark on a completely new journey of discovery.

-Why is that so many of us find ourselves limiting our windows of opportunity and potential because we think it’s too late to start afresh–or that we’re too old to start something?
-How to start over life?
+Why is that so many of us find ourselves limiting our windows of opportunity and potential because we think it’s too late to learn how to start over?

-I have a friend by the name of Jack.
-At age 37, he’s a Senior Manager at one of the Big Four and has been working in Audit for over 15 years.
-He’s got a great salary, owns his own apartment and enjoys the finer things in life, but not without the heavy demands that his job brings.
+At age 37, Jack is a Senior Manager at one of the Big Four and has been working in Audit for over 15 years.
+He’s got a great salary, owns his own apartment, and enjoys the finer things in life, but not without the heavy demands that his job brings.

 On the surface it would look like he’s got life figured out.
 His next steps would be a promotion to becoming Director, or settling down with someone.